Utkarsh-Jain2199/Sorting-Algorithm-Visualiser/README.md

 - Quick Sort
 - Merge Sort

-With the functionality of (Processing Speed Control) and  (Array Size Control) It is used to rearrange a given array or list of elements according to a comparison operator on the elements.
+With the functionality of (Processing Speed Control) and  (Array Size Control).

+It is used to rearrange a given array or list of elements according to a comparison operator on the elements.
 The comparison operator is used to decide the new order of elements in the respective data structure.

 ### This is a simple visualization project made using html, css, bootstrap and javascript. <br/>